[I tried printing] The charm of Hahnemuhle FineArt Pearl

 What is fine art paper?

-<Handling paper>
+<Handling Form>

 - [Hahnemuhle] Photo Rag <Go to product page>